The Tutte embedding of the mated-CRT map converges to Liouville quantum gravity: Introduction

+One can define an a priori embedding of the mated-CRT map by sending each vertex $x$ to the corresponding cell $\eta([x-1/n,x])$.
+Since $\eta$ is parameterized by $\gamma$-LQG mass, it is clear that under the \emph{a priori} embedding, the counting measure on vertices, scaled by $1/n$, converges to the $\gamma$-LQG measure and the discrete space-filling path obtained by following the vertices in left-right order converges to $\eta$.
+Hence to prove Theorem~\ref{thm-tutte-conv0} (modulo the random walk convergence statement), we only need to show that the a priori embedding is close to the Tutte embedding.
+Since the Tutte embedding is defined in terms of hitting probabilities for simple random walk on the map, Theorem~\ref{thm-tutte-conv0} will be a straightforward consequence of the following theorem.

+\begin{thm} As $n\rta\infty$, the image of simple random walk on the mated-CRT map under the a priori embedding $x\mapsto \eta(x)$ (i.e., the simple random walk on the graph of cells $\eta([x-1/n,x])$) stopped when it hits $\bdy \mcl G^{1/n}$ converges in law to Brownian motion modulo time parameterization in the quenched sense, uniformly in the choice of starting point. \end{thm}

+See Theorem~\ref{thm-rw-conv} for a more precise version of Theorem~\ref{thm-quenched-clt0}, which also treats the whole-plane and sphere cases.

-At first glance, this would appear something like a conventional random walk in random environment (RWRE) problem: one has a random walk (jumping from cell to cell) and wants to show it approximates Brownian motion.
-But in fact our situation is more delicate than many RWRE problems because the embedded map we construct {\em a priori} is random in such a way that the cell sizes vary dramatically from one location to another and the law of the environment is not translation invariant since translating changes the normalization of the field.
-The usual RWRE techniques, as defined, e.g., in settings with random edge weights on fixed lattices or on a translation invariant random lattice, do not apply here (see, e.g.,~\cite{biskup-rwre-survey} for a survey of some of these techniques).
-The tools that come to our rescue include:
+At first glance, Theorem~\ref{thm-quenched-clt0} would appear something like a conventional random walk in random environment (RWRE) problem: one has a random walk (jumping from cell to cell) and wants to show it approximates Brownian motion.
+There is a vast literature on the topic of RWRE; see~\cite{bf-rwre-survey,biskup-rwre-survey} for recent surveys.
+However, our situation does not fit into the conventional RWRE framework.
+Indeed, due to the fractal nature of the $\gamma$-LQG measure the cell sizes vary dramatically from one location to another, so the environment is highly spatially inhomogeneous.
+As a consequence of this, one should not expect the random walk on the adjacency graph of cells to converge uniformly to standard Brownian motion---instead, the walk to converge to a Brownian motion with a \emph{random} time parameterization (the so-called \emph{Liouville Brownian motion}; see Remark~\ref{remark-lbm}).
+Moreover, spatially translating the environment of cells corresponding to the whole-plane mated-CRT map changes the normalization of the field associated with the LQG surface, so the environment is not stationary with respect to spatial translations.